 Sexism Among Women Also Exists.

 What do I mean by “sexism coming from women“?
-In the first two years after my PhD contract expired, I was applying to lots of jobs, and eventually, I got several job offers.
-I eventually decided to go my own way and set a company, yet still, I learned a lot from that stage of my professional life.
+In the first two years after my PhD contract expired, I was applying for lots of jobs, and eventually, I got several job offers.
+I eventually decided to go my own way and set up a company, yet still, I learned a lot from that stage of my professional life.

 One thing I noticed, was one clear pattern that emerged from all my job applications.
 Namely, every job offer I have ever received, I received from men, not from women.
 Every time women had a majority voting power in the committee or a unit choosing the top candidate, I was not selected.

 Sometimes, I was getting the most ridiculous arguments for that decision.
 For instance, I was being told on the phone that another candidate was chosen because of factor A, which a direct opposite of what was introduced in the job offer.
 And when I was asking, “why,” I was told that they “changed their mind in the process.”
 So, there was always yet another reason to reject me—they could even make up the reasons on the fly.

 As a matter of fact, most women treat other women as competition at the job interview—especially if the candidate is younger, full of energy, has a good answer to every question, and is independent.
 In other words, if the candidate is everything they are not.